cprice-ping/Profile-FHIR-AS/README.md

 }
 ```

+**Note:** Doing this in Groovy is Proof of Concept quality -- it would be better to create a custom Rule using the PingAccess SDK.

 ## PingDirectory
 This PingDirectory instance uses the AnyHealth dataset (https://github.com/cprice-ping/Profile-AnyHealth) and adds a new Consent Definition \ Record.

 **Note:** PD needs a publically signed certificate so the Groovy script from PA can connect without SSL errors.

 This record contains the list of Proxied accounts that are available, and uses the `subject` claim to represent the one that should be sent in the token response.